CyborgUnplug/CyborgUnplug/README.md

 # CyborgUnplug

-Cyborg Unplug OpenWrt firmware for TP-Link WR710N
+Cyborg Unplug firmware for TP-Link WR710N
 =================================================

-Here are the files relevant to build the Cyborg Unplug firmware for the TPLink-WR710N (Atheros ar71xx) using the OpenWrt Image Builder.
+Here are the files relevant to build the [https://plugunplug.net](Cyborg Unplug) firmware for the TPLink WR710N (Atheros ar71xx).
+It is based on [http://openwrt.org](OpenWrt) and intended to be built using the OpenWrt Image Builder.
 The target was the European 8Mb Flash model.
 It will not run on anything smaller.

 This is similar but not as polished as the firmware shipping on the sold rt5350f _Little Snipper_ Cyborg Unplug model; intended for the more experienced